 The building is architecturally significant, it was built in 1830 and is one of the oldest buildings in Manchester.
 This house is also one of the only remaining examples of Greek Revival style architecture in Pittsburgh.
 Another unusual feature to the Anderson House is the English basement, which is a fancy term for a garden apartment.

 Another one of Pittsburgh’s best kept secrets.
 I happened to be at East Liberty Presbyterian Church one Sunday morning and I always read the bulletin because each Sunday they put in fun trivia facts about the music and things that happened on this day in history.
 I noticed they were offering a tour of the building after the service.
-It was one of those gray summer Sunday’s where I didn’t have anything else planned, so I stuck around and joined a handful of folks for a tour of the building from… Read the rest
+It was one of those gray summer Sunday’s where I didn’t have anything else planned, so I stuck around and joined a handful of folks for a tour of the building from top to bottom, well it was actually from bottom… Read the rest

 Next up in our series on historic buildings for Preservation Month is Schenley High School and the release of a new book about the school.

 I have been interested in learning more about the Schenley High School building for quite sometime.
 I have never been in the building, but it has been a place that have been wanting to learn more about.
 Beyond being a beautiful building, Schenley High school served as a model for integrated schools.

 I have friends who attended Schenley who incredibly fond of this building and their time spent inside.
 I know there was quite a… Read the rest

 Since 1973, the National Trust for Historic Preservation has used the month of May to celebrate historic preservation opportunities across the country.
 In honor of Preservation Month, I wanted to share some of the historic buildings that we have covered here on IheartPGH.